 One of the most controversial training exercises new recruits experience in U.S. Army Basic Combat Training (BCT) is called the “Shark Attack.”
 Incoming recruits arrive in fear because of the rumors they’ve heard about the exercise, or because of all of the emotional and physical abuse they have seen in the movies.

-Of course, there is no hazing or physical abuse in any phase of the US Army BCT, but the myths about it keeps recruits nervous.
+Of course, there is no hazing or physical abuse in any phase of the US Army BCT, but the myths about it keep recruits nervous.
 In this video, you will see new US Army National Guard recruits experience the famous “Shark Attack” exercise enforced by Drill Sergeants.
 The exercise takes place during a drill weekend prior to the recruits shipping off to basic training as a means to prepare them for what’s to come.